yeslogic/prince-docs/README.md

 * Python
 * the xsltproc XSLT processor

-(Hint: If *really* need be, you could do without Jing, just fix your Makefile.)
+(Hint: If *really* need be, you could do without Jing, just comment it out in your Makefile.)

+## Page Region samples

 Also the rasterized Page Region image is generated outside of the Docusaurus framework - you first need to run `make` in the `./src/samples` folder.
 Having Prince installed is a requirement.

+## Root makefile and dev server

 Both makefiles are called from the Makefile in the root folder.
 To start the fully set up documentation, instead of just `yarn run start`, you run